AdvancedServicesEngineeringTUWien2017/skarlat/README.md

 The main class is PublishController.
 The main method takes the arguments from the command line.
 To run the sensor application
-	mvn exec:java -Dexec.mainClass="PublishController" -Dexec.args="-clientEndpoint <here the enpoint must be specified for the AWS IoT, this endpoint is taken from AWS IoT, go to main dashboard and then settings> -clientId <this client id has to conform to the client id indicated in the security policy of a sensor thing created in aws iot dashboard, currently this policy allows any clientId> -certificateFile <full path to the certificate for ssh connection to the thing (seedetails for AWS IoT) The extension of file has to be .pem.crt> -privateKeyFile <this is the full path to the privvate key file provided along with certificate, the extension should be .pem.key> -topic <here a topic has to be indicated where our sensor has to publish messages, has to be sensors/sensor_A1 without quotes> -thingName <thing name has to be indicated here, thing name is the one which was used to create a sensor thing in the aws iot dashbord, please note, this is not 'arn' provided in the thing details>"
+	$mvn exec:java -Dexec.mainClass="PublishController" -Dexec.args="-clientEndpoint <here the enpoint must be specified for the AWS IoT, this endpoint is taken from AWS IoT, go to main dashboard and then settings> -clientId <this client id has to conform to the client id indicated in the security policy of a sensor thing created in aws iot dashboard, currently this policy allows any clientId> -certificateFile <full path to the certificate for ssh connection to the thing (seedetails for AWS IoT) The extension of file has to be .pem.crt> -privateKeyFile <this is the full path to the privvate key file provided along with certificate, the extension should be .pem.key> -topic <here a topic has to be indicated where our sensor has to publish messages, has to be sensors/sensor_A1 without quotes> -thingName <thing name has to be indicated here, thing name is the one which was used to create a sensor thing in the aws iot dashbord, please note, this is not 'arn' provided in the thing details>"

 Sensor pass message in format {"dataFrameMessage":<content>}, where content is a big ;-separated string consisting of sensor name, timestamp, and array of numbers as string.
 For example: {"dataFrameMessage":"sensor_A1;1352866076810000000;[4798, ....<here the array consists of 19200 values that represent distance from sensor to objects in a certain resolution, the resolution is 120x160> "}
+As was said before, the message goes to the topic sensors/sensorName and then according to this topic, sensor data is received by application, and also processed by lambda functions (the details will be stated in the AWS IoT section)

 ---------------------------------------------------------
 Database Service